 The third point of criticism involved the shift linkage.
 This is actually a valid criticism until Alfa improved the linkage in mid 85 but the early linkage can be greatly improved with a couple hours work and about five dollars.
 There is a bushing in the shift linkage made out of plastic.
 It wears out quickly causing the shift linkage to become sloppy.
 It's easy to replace with a metal bushing and that will make the linkage just fine.
 They also complained about the Alfa's poor transmission synchros and this is a fair criticism, but with proper shifting technique the synchros will last a long long time, over 100,000 miles.
 If you think you know how to shift, and maybe you do, but you should read my article on double clutching anyway.

 If you are considering a special interest car, the GTV6 is one of the best.
 You can find drivable early examples for as little as $2,000, and $4,000 buys you a great one and 7,000 a near perfect car.
 If you are a big spender you could buy one of the very rare Callaway Twin Turbo models and enjoy its 230 hp and six second 0-60 times for about $8,000 for one that need some help up to about $15,000 for a great one.
-EDIT: prices are much higher now in 2021!
+EDIT: prices are much higher now!
 Click here for sales history on bringatrailer.com

 Some say that the later GTV6's are much better than the early ones, that is not really true.
 They are all quite similar.
 All years have the exact same bodies.
 Side molding, emblems and available colors changed but the cars all look the same.
 The 82' and 83' cars have fairly tall gearing, not as good at the race track or when zooming away from a stoplight but superior on long highway trips.
 The 82' and 83' cars are about a half second slower 0-60 mph but are quieter at highway speeds and use less fuel.
 A well tuned 82' or 83' car will get 32 mpg at 70 mph with no problem!
 The other years will only get about 28 mpg at that speed and can get just over 30 mpg if driven at 55 mph.
 The 1984 and later cars with Tropic Air have no fresh air vents as they were replaced with a more powerful air-conditioning system.
 The air conditioning in early cars can be improved to be as good as the Tropic Air systems so that's not really an advantage.
 The Tropic Air system also took up the space occupied by a little shelf on the earlier cars.
 That shelf is nice to have for holding CDs and stuff.
 The 81' through 83' cars have their front ends up a little higher than the 84' through 86' cars, however they are all too high and any GTV6 should be lowered to the European front ride height.
 Lowering is accomplished via an adjustment involving the torsion bars, no new parts are needed.
 Instructions for lowering the torsion bars are available here.
 The mid 85's and all the 86's have an improved shift linkage, known as iso-static shift linkage, but it's only a little better that a modified early linkage.
 The later linkage also has a lot more parts to wear out, it's quite complex and it makes changing the clutch a real pain, instead of the relatively easy job it is in the early cars.